Learn how Palo Alto Networks is Transforming Platform Engineering with AI Agents. Register here

 This is where the Vertical Pod Autoscaler (VPA) comes into play.
 VPA focuses on scaling the resource requests and limits of individual pods.
 If an application is underutilizing its allocated resources, VPA will scale up the resource requests.
 Conversely, if an application is over utilizing resources, VPA will scale down the allocations.

 Let's explore how the Vertical Pod Autoscaler functions.
 VPA monitors metrics at regular intervals, typically every 10 seconds.
 When a predefined threshold is reached, VPA updates the resource specifications in the deployment or replica controller.
 However, it's important to note that Kubernetes does not currently support in-place replacement of resources, which means that pods may need to be restarted when adjustments are made.
-Similar to HPA, VPA also
+Similar to HPA, VPA also incorporates a cooldown period of three to five minutes for scaling up and scaling down operations.

 When to use HPA vs VPA